Mukilteo, Washington: Demographics

-Mukilteo is the ninth largest city in Snohomish County, with an estimated population of 21,240 in 2017.
+Mukilteo is the ninth largest city in Snohomish County, with a population of 21,538 at the time of the 2020 census.
 The city has a significant population of Asian American residents, which began growing in the late 1980s.
 It is one of the most affluent suburbs of Seattle and has a median household income of $94,863 and a per capita income of $44,690, ranking 21st of 281 areas within the state.
 Approximately 4.9 percent of families and 5.7 percent of the overall population were below the poverty line, including 9.3 percent of those under the age of 18 and 4 percent aged 65 or older.

 The city was ranked 10th on a list of top 100 small U.S. towns to live in by Money magazine in 2009, based on quality of life criteria.
 Mukilteo rose to ninth place in the magazine's 2011 list, becoming the only West Coast city in the top 10.
 Mukilteo was previously recognized in 2006 by BusinessWeek magazine as one of the best affordable suburbs due to lower housing prices compared to King County cities and its low crime rate.